This beautiful family villa enjoys a commanding position on a hill at an altitude of 280 meters, overlooking the verdant Tuscan countryside.

 On the ground floor.

-A wine room,
+A wine room.

-On the second floor.
+On the first floor.

-A living room with fireplace,
+A spacious living room with a fireplace,

 Three spacious bedrooms,